huggingface/hub-docs/tasks/src/automatic-speech-recognition/about.md

 We have some great news!
 You can fine-tune (transfer learning) a foundational speech model on a specific language without tonnes of data.
 Pretrained models such as Whisper, Wav2Vec2-MMS and HuBERT exist.
 [OpenAI's Whisper model](https://huggingface.co/openai/whisper-large-v2) is a large multilingual model trained on 100+ languages and with 680K hours of speech.

 The following detailed [blog post](https://huggingface.co/blog/fine-tune-whisper) shows how to fine-tune a pre-trained Whisper checkpoint on labeled data for ASR.
 With the right data and strategy you can fine-tune a high-performant model even on a Google Colab.
-We suggest to read the article for more info!
+We suggest to read the blog post for more info!

 ## Hugging Face XLSR-Wav2Vec2 Sprint